Prevention of Environmental Pollution

 The Group has installed VOC recovery equipment in storage facilities and truck loading facilities.

-VOC emissions in fiscal 2022 totaled 12.1 thousand tons, up slightly from the previous fiscal year.
+VOC emissions in fiscal 2024 totaled 11 thousand tonnes, about the same as the previous fiscal year.

 VOC Recovery